SamOhrenberg/regulation-database/webapp/README.md

 # Regulation Podcast Search (Webapp)

-This is the React-based frontend application for the **Regulation Database**.
-It provides a clean, fast, and responsive user interface for searching through all available podcast transcriptions.
+This is the React-based frontend for the **Regulation Database**.
+It's a clean, fast, and responsive UI for digging through all the podcast transcriptions.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For the full project overview, including the data pipeline and contribution guidelines, please see the [main README file](../../readme.md).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), which handles a lot of the heavy lifting for the build process.
+For the full project overview, including the data pipeline and how to contribute, check out the [main README file](../../readme.md).

 ## Tech Stack